acquanaturaleminerale/acquanaturaleminerale.github.io/docs/documentation.md

 The SAML integration extends the existing authentication system rather than replacing it.

+The email address is used only as a lookup key against the existing Exerplaza user database and is not used to create or update user records.

 The SAML integration does not provision or create local users.
 After a SAML response is validated, the application extracts the email attribute from the SAML identity data, looks up an existing Exerplaza user by email, and only completes login if that user already exists and is allowed to authenticate.

 ---